Income Tax Topics: Electric Bicycle Credit

 Registration

-Prior to selling a new qualified electric bicycle for which a retailer intends to claim this credit, the retailer must register as a qualified retailer with the Department.
+Prior to selling a new qualified electric bicycle for which a retailer intends to claim this credit, the retailer must register as a qualified retailer with the Department through its Revenue Online account.
 If the retailer is an affiliated corporation included in a combined or consolidated return, the registration must be made under the account for the parent corporation or other filing member.
 If the retailer is a partnership or S corporation, the registration must be made under the account for the partnership or S corporation.
-If the retailer is a disregarded LLC, the registration must be made under the account of the member/owner.
+If the retailer is a limited liability company (LLC) that is disregarded for tax purposes, the registration must be made under the account of the single member.

 Qualified electric bicycles